|

 session runs in a security context.
 This context is a particular

 user impersonated by IIS (typically IUSR_machinename).
-SetUser allows
+SetUser

-in a different context.
+resources in a different context.

 Impersonation is a security risk so we recommend avoiding it if